Session title: Transformational lesson observationHelping observers to judge impact rather than audit content

 This session will enable delegates to:

-- detail the components of an effective observation system
+- set out the components of an effective observation system

 - define the intended impact of an observation system